A Definition of Continual Reinforcement Learning: Proofs of Presented Results

 \item If $|\agents|$ is finite, there exists an agent set, $\agents^\circ$ such that $|\agents^\circ| < |\agents|$ and $\agents^\circ \generates \agents$.

 \item If $|\agents|$ is infinite, there exists an agent set, $\agents^\circ$ such that $\agents^\circ \subset \agents$ and $\agents^\circ \generates \agents$. \end{enumerate} \end{customthm}

-We prove this result in the form of four lemmas, corresponding to each of the five points of the theorem (with the fourth lemma, \cref{lem:crl_agents_not_minimal}, covering points 4. and 5.).
+We prove this result in the form of three lemmas, corresponding to each of the four points of the theorem (with the third lemma, \cref{lem:crl_agents_not_minimal}, covering both points 3. and 4.).
 Some of the lemmas make use of properties of generates and reaches that we establish later in \cref{sec:additional_analysis}.